parallaxinc/Cloud-Session/CONFIGURATION.md

 *Because of a limitation in the database, the timestamp of the last token change is limited to second resolution.*

-*Each of the bucket configurations has to be a positive number of no more then 2,000,000,000, and cannot have decimal places.*
+*Each of the bucket configurations has to be a positive number of no more then 2,000,000,000 (about 24 days), and cannot have decimal places.*

 ## Wrong password, email confirm and password reset policies
 Token buckets are used to configure rate limitting on logins with wrong passwords, email confirm requests and password reset requests.